Parsl/parsl/docs/userguide/configuring.rst

           "channel" : <str (local, ssh, ssh-il)>,
        }

-       # The execution block defines how resources can be requested and the resources should be
+       # The execution block defines how resources can be requested and how the resources should be
        # shaped to best match the workflow needs.
        "execution" : {
            # The executor is the mechanism that executes tasks on the compute